-Once in production, traditional WAFs still play a huge role in the protection of modern applications and the APIs that drive them.
+Traditional WAF functionality still plays a huge role in the protection of modern applications and the APIs that drive them.
 APIs are susceptible to the same types of injection attacks as the applications they support, including injection flaws like SQL, NoSQL, Command Injections, and more, attempting to execute unintended commands or access data.